dschonholtz/Neuralink/README.md

 The problem I expect you would run into, is even after aggressively pruning and quantizing the model, you still can't realistically fit it on your chip.

 So what you might end up doing is for a single neuron at a time or for a group of them just attempt to predict the next value in the time series data.
-This model could be very small, and be run on a chip like the neuralink, although an embedded GPU would help, and should be accurate judging by our seizure prediction results: https://arxiv.org/abs/2401.06644
+This model could be very small, and be run on a chip like the neuralink, although an embedded GPU would help, and could be accurate judging by our seizure prediction results: https://arxiv.org/abs/2401.06644

-Then you could check if the predicted result is correct.
+This takes us to option two.
+Next signal prediction at BOTH the receiver and transmitter.
+What would be ideal, is to do error correction on chip before transmission.
+Given a channel's history, the neural network predicts a value 0-1023, that is confirmed as the correct value, and then the value is simply dropped.
+If the value is not correct, the chip transmits the entire value.
 Then you would only have to transmit the values and the locations in the array where the value is not correct, then on the receiver, you would run the exact same model to decompress everything except for the values you transmitted.

+The problem with any embedded neural network here will probably be network size.
+You probably won't even be able to predict 1024 values, but you could probably predict 128, and as saw earlier that has a hit rate of 96%.

+So if you could have a neural network that predicted the next signal ~85% of the time.
+You compress the remaining bits down to 10 bits each you actually would be at a lossless 10x compression.
+You could probably juice those numbers a bit too for when the network was wrong, but it's second or third choice was correct you could transmit a small number of bits to signify what place in the networks output it was.

+Something like:

+    0 bits if network gets it right.
+    4 bits if the network was wrong but the correct choice was in the top 16 it predicted.
+    7 bits if it is somewhere else in the top 128
+    10 bits if the network was just wrong completely.

+You would have some overhead, but this starts to feel doable.
+Especially since you could probably run the network even on a CPU with a batch size of 32 or 64 very quickly so doing 16 batches of 64 for all 1024 neurons might be possible even with the crazy latency requirements described.

 We experimented with a bunch of loss functions and model architectures and the 1D CNN with a focal loss function performed the best for seizure prediction for a single channel and I'm guessing it may perform well in predicting the next value for a stream as well.